 On bulk film scanning projects we work with you to determine how much Q/C is needed.
 Do you wish us to individually Q/C each and every image – or maybe every 3-5 images would be sufficient?

 Some comments on Bitonal -vs- Gray Scale

 How do we scan for our own work?
-Generally for full size engineering drawings for raster-to-vector (also known as r 2 v, r to v, r2v) work we almost exclusively use Gray scale scanning at 300 dpi.
+Generally, for full-size engineering drawings for raster-to-vector (also known as r 2 v, r to v, r2v) work we almost exclusively use Grayscale scanning at 300 dpi.
 Each project often uses different techniques and software conversion products and methodology for each document type.
 That is why we use software from Consistent Software (Wise Image), GTX (RasterCAD), Softelec (VP Studio), Hitachi (Tracer) and our own custom written and developed software.
-I.e.: Large format and aperture cards are often used in R/V projects, where film is often used only for archival.
+I.e.: Large format and aperture cards are often used in R/V projects, where a film is often used only for archival.

-Your secure documents can be professional destroyed with our production shredding equipment.
-All documents are cross shredded to insure complete destruction.
+Your secure documents can be professionally destroyed with our production shredding equipment.
+All documents are cross shredded to ensure complete destruction.
 We use the Federal Governments method for complete and secure document destruction.